pdp10/sbpipe/docs/source/user_manual.md

 **Example 2:** configuration file for the pipeline *single_param_scan*
 ```
 [single_param_scan]
+# True if data should be generated, False otherwise
 generate_data=True
+# True if data should be analysed, False otherwise
 analyse_data=True
+# True if a report should be generated, False otherwise
 generate_report=True
+# The relative path to the project directory (from Working_Folder)
 project_dir=..
+# The Copasi model name
 model=insulin_receptor_inhib_scan_IR_beta.cps
 # The variable to scan (as set in Copasi Parameter Scan Task)
 scanned_par=IR_beta